 2.3.
 Upload your TSV file to the workspace to create a new table

-Click the blue "+" icon at the top right of the table column in the TABLE page of the workspace and follow the directions to upload both the samples and workspace resources tables.
+Click the Import data button at the top of the table column in the Data page of the workspace and follow the directions to upload the sample.tsv.

 2.4.
 Run the workflow on data from the new table